2 Powerful Questions to Improve Your Marriage

 Will you trust His Holy Spirit to help you find your way around the deeper waters of your heart?

-First, I have a couple theories on why we stick with surface stuff and ignore the deep waters of our heart.
+First, I have a couple of theories on why we stick with surface stuff and ignore the deep waters of our hearts.

 Let’s dive in! (no pun intended!)